TO BE PUBLISHED June 2019

 Further discussion will assess what more needs to be done to ensure that technical education is being promoted as a career route by ensuring that more schools are enabling interaction between FE colleges, apprenticeship providers and students.

-It comes with a recent survey by the Institute for Public Policy finding that two thirds of schools are failing to comply with the Baker Clause - which requires schools to allow training organisations to speak to students about technical qualifications and apprenticeships - and with the Department for Education suggesting that they could take direct intervention against schools that do not comply.
+It comes with a recent report by the Institute for Public Policy Research finding that two thirds of schools are failing to comply with the Baker Clause - which requires schools to allow training organisations to speak to students about technical qualifications and apprenticeships - and with the Department for Education suggesting that they could take direct intervention against schools that do not comply.

 There will also be a focus on the future of the Careers and Enterprise Company - established by Government to implement the Careers Strategy - following recent concern from MPs over its spending and outcomes.